MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 So when a user group is assigned to a sandbox, the dev accounts associated with the XDP users in that user group get added to appropriate principal groups and the principal groups get a policy setup with the primary resource set backing the sandbox.

+> [!NOTE]
-**Note** The user groups that are created to access sandboxes are the same user groups that are used to prevent access to configuration data in XDP for product groups and products.
+> The user groups that are created to access sandboxes are the same user groups that are used to prevent access to configuration data in XDP for product groups and products.

 ### Device setup